-At that time, there were many flashpoints in the debate over the future of slavery.
+At that time, the debate over the future of slavery had many flashpoints.
 One of them dealt with whether free black men should seek an education.
-The supporters of slavery hated the idea of black men receiving an education as it would inspire them to seek greater power.
+The supporters of slavery hated the idea of black men receiving an education.
+They believed education would inspire them to seek greater power.
 Jocelyn, a New Haven minister at a black church and printmaker, thought otherwise.

-New Haven, home to Yale and countless academics, was the perfect place for a school, he thought, and he bought property to establish a college.
+New Haven, home to Yale and countless academics, provided a perfect place for a school, he thought, and he bought property to establish a college.
 Jocelyn, William Lloyd Garrison and Arthur Tappan brought the idea to the First Annual Convention of the People of Colour, a gathering of black activist leaders in Pennsylvania in 1831.